Charles Edgar Clark: Naval career

 In March 1898, he took command of the battleship at the Mare Island Naval Shipyard, San Francisco.
 When war with Spain was deemed inevitable, he received orders to proceed to Key West, Florida, with all haste.
 The Oregon, her crew, and Clark sailed from San Francisco on March 19.
 After a most remarkable voyage of over 14,000 miles, around Cape Horn, he joined the American fleet in Cuban waters on May 26.
 The voyage of the Oregon was hailed a remarkable achievement in its day, and pointed to the need for the Panama Canal to reduce travel time between the east and west coasts of the United States.

 On May 27, his crew was increased by sixty sailors.
 With a squadron of other ships; Brooklyn, Massachusetts, Iowa, Texas, Marblehead, and New Orleans, they set up a blockade intended to last until July.
 On July 3, the USS Oregon, captained by Clark, led the chase resulting in the destruction of Cervera's squadron.
 For this high accomplishment, he was advanced in seniority, and was appointed Rear Admiral 16 June 1902.

 Clark retired from the Navy upon reaching the mandatory retirement age of 62 in 1905.

-Later life
+Later life and legacy

 Admiral Clark was a Veteran Companion of the Vermont Commandery of the Military Order of the Loyal Legion of the United States.
 In 1898 he became a Veteran Companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.
-In 1902 he joined the Vermont Society of the Sons of the American Revolution and was assigned national membership number 15,452 and Vermont Society number 352.
+In 1902, he joined the Vermont Society of the Sons of the American Revolution and was assigned national membership number 15,452 and Vermont Society number 352.

 He died of heart failure at his home in Long Beach, California on October 1, 1922.
 He is buried in Arlington National Cemetery along with Admirals Samuel Shelburne Robinson (1867–1952) and Charles Frederick Hughes (1866–1934).

-Namesake

 The destroyer was named for him.

-There is a statue of Admiral Clark in his hometown of Bradford, Vermont.
+On October 12, 1926, a statue of Clark in Bradford was unveiled.